pygod-team/pygod/README.rst

 PyGOD Team
 ^^^^^^^^^^

-PyGOD is collaboratively developed by researchers from UIC, IIT, BUAA, and CMU.
+PyGOD is collaboratively developed by researchers from UIC, IIT, BUAA, ASU, and CMU.

 Our core team members include (alphabetical order):